ParticularSpace/A9-README-Generator/README.md

   ## Contributing

-  yes
+  Sam Jones, UC Berkeley Coding Extension

   ## Tests

-  do it and wokr
+  Open terminal and run node index.js to see if the command lines function.

   ## Questions

-  If you have any questions about the repo, open an issue or contact me directly at me@gmail.com.
-You can find more of my work at [samsamsam]
+  If you have any questions about the repo, open an issue or contact me directly at samejones2018@gmail.com.
+You can find more of my work at [ParticularSpace]